 Wander the labyrinthine of laneways in the old town and follow your nose into the tabernas to sample traditional tapas, climb (by car) to the lookout point of the Sil Canyon, visit the area’s vineyards and take a tour of the Catedral de San Martiño.

-The island synonymous with boozy bars, dancing till dawn and clubbing to the tunes of the best DJ’s in the business – Ibiza may be an unlikely addition to this list.
+The Spanish island synonymous with boozy bars, dancing till dawn and clubbing to the tunes of the best DJ’s in the business – Ibiza may be an unlikely addition to this list.
 But Mallorca’s hip little sister shows its softer side in the winter months.
 When the clubs shut their doors and the revellers return home, the locals reclaim their island.
 It’s the perfect time to plan a trip to Ibiza and discover the true essence of the island.

 With over 300 days of sunshine a year, Ibiza doesn’t let winter stand in the way of having a good time.
 The days are still warm enough to banish the winter blues and you’ll leave with a real sense of wellbeing.